 For me, neurofeedback has given me a boost in being able to see thoughts and let them go with less judgement, and to continuously revise the stories I tell myself that affect my everyday reality.
 We all carry assumptions based on previous experiences and I’m better able to take a step back from the initial judgement and ask myself, “Is there another way to see the present moment?”
 This shift from reactive to being aware has helped to reduce anxious thinking or imagining worst-case scenarios.
 By having the mental space, I can more easily let go of unproductive beliefs.
 In addition, I have more compassion and patience for others and disagreeable situations.
 Falling into the loops of mental and emotional rumination is something neurofeedback has helped to interrupt.

-[Photo: The view while in session at the NYC Neurofeeback Training Co. clinic on Manhattan]
+[Photo: The view while in session at the NYC Neurofeeback Training Co. clinic on Manhattan.
+Watch a Tour of our NYC Neurofeedback Office ]

 3. Heightened Creativity